debops/debops/docs/ansible/roles/debops.cron/getting-started.rst

-The randomization is based on the :envvar:`cron__crontab_seed` variable (by default uses the value of the ``inventory_hostname`` Ansible fact), as well as some additional pseudo-random strings defined in the :envvar:`cron__crontab_offset_seeds` list.
-The selected random values should be stable across multiple :ref:`debops.cron` role executions, but may change occasionally when other host configuration is changed.
+The randomization is based on the :envvar:`cron__crontab_seed` variable (by default uses the value of the ``inventory_hostname`` Ansible fact), as well as some additional pseudo-random strings hashed in the :envvar:`cron__crontab_offset_seeds` list.
+The hashes are stored in the :ref:`debops.cron` Ansible local fact script for idempotency; the script can be removed to regenerate a new set of hashes if the resulting execution times are not the desired ones.

 Example inventory